 $225 and up, Away.com

-Last year, the wonderful folks at Tortuga sent us one of their daypacks.
-This ended our search for the perfect backpack, and now it comes everywhere with us.
+The wonderful folks at Tortuga sent us one of their daypacks, ending our search for the perfect backpack.
+It comes everywhere with us.

 I couldn’t agree more with this statement from Tortuga’s website: